hugomelendez/openshift-cicd-pipelines/docs/workshop/example1/README.md

 After the build is completed a triggers deploy the image, to test it, create a Route:

     oc expose svc hello-service -n hello-dev

+(1) Sometimes, you cannot make git clone with ssh, and you must use https, in that case, the secret is made like that:

+    oc create secret generic repository-credentials --from-literal=username=<github_username> --from-literal=password=<github_password> --type=kubernetes.io/basic-auth -n hello-dev